How to Plant, Grow, and Care for Creeping Speedwell

 Pests

-There’s no reported pest problems with this perennial, but it can be a haven for some insect species such as ticks or fleas.
+There are no reported pest problems with this perennial, but it can be a haven for some insect species, such as ticks or fleas.
 Adding beneficial nematodes to your soil will kill off flea and tick eggs and larvae that may be hiding amongst your plants.

 Larger animals also tend to leave Veronica-species plants alone.
 They’re deer-resistant and rabbit-resistant.
 If you’re in a lightly forested area with partial shade and wild animals, this makes it ideal for you to use as ground cover!